Ibrahim-Ola/uavsar-lidar-project/README.md

 ## Acknowledgements

-- We would like to express our gratitude to the NASA Terrestrial Hydrology Program and all participants of the SnowEx campaign for providing the Lidar and in-situ data.
+- We would like to express our gratitude to the NASA Terrestrial Hydrology Program and all participants of the SnowEx campaign for providing the Lidar and *in situ* data.

 - We also thank Yunling Lou - the UAVSAR Project Manager at NASA JPL - for the UAVSAR data.